eschercloudai/baski/README.md

 *More clouds could be supported but may not be maintained by EscherCloudAI.*

-*EscherCloudAI will put the framework in place to the best of their availability/ability to facilitate more clouds being added.*

 # Usage

 Run the binary with a config file or see the help for a list of flags.